 In fact, the delivery of gifts takes place in a super acrobatic way: the Befana will use skates to please the little ones.
 But this is just the beginning because there will be a show on stilts and a descent from the flying trapeze!

-In Sassari, on the other hand, the firefighters will be the protagonists with an enterprising Befana descending from the Palace of the Province.
+In Sassari, on the other hand, the firefighters will be the protagonists with an enterprising Befana riding the most iconic italian scooter, the Vespa.

 14. Piedmont among fairy tales, performances and flights